NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 Many package authors make preview and beta releases available as they continue to make improvements and seek feedback on their latest revisions.

 By default, nuget.org shows pre-release packages in search results.
-To search only stable releases, clear the **Include prerelease** option on the upper right of the page
+To search only stable releases, clear the **Include prerelease** option in the Advanced Search panel that is accessible from the **Filter** button on the upper right of the page

 ![Include prerelease checkbox on nuget.org](media/Finding-06-include-prerelease.png)